Oh, how we all want to know how to do that!

 1. Think Ahead – Where are you going?
 What kind of atmosphere is it?
 Do your kids need to be quiet?
 Do they need to sit for a long period of time?
 Do they need something to keep them busy?
 Will there be other kids there?
 Think through the event, the day, the activity… what do your kids need to hear from you before they even walk in the door?

 2. Take the Time – Parenting ahead takes time.
 Invest it in your kids.
 If you are always parenting in a rush, your kids will sense that.
 Use bedtime, car rides, or meal times to talk through the coming events.
+A fun way we’ve done this is through family mottos.
+You can read more about them here.
+It takes time and creativity… but SO worth it all.

 3. Set Expectations – Your kids need to know exactly what you expect from them.
 If you are going to a nice restaurant, before you ever even enter the restaurant say, “I expect you to be quiet and use your manners.
 This is not a place to run around or talk loudly.”
 They need to know what you expect before they walk into a situation you could have helped prevent.